Run a Team

 Event locations and dates

 Tennessee FLL events are posted on the Tennessee FLL Events site page and the FIRST website in September.
-If there is not an event listed in your area, or you would like to add an additional event, please contact Mike Wehrenberg for information on hosting an event.

 For FIRST in Tennessee, event fees can be found on each FLL event page.
 Teams should explore the event links on Tennessee FLL Events page for details about event costs, team capacity, and pre-tournament information.